toncoinpool/stratum-miner/README.md

     `https://github.com/.../TON_Stratum_Miner_HiveOS-1.0.5.tar.gz`
 -   `Hash algorithm` - leave blank
 -   `Wallet and worker template` - **strictly** type `%WAL%` with no spaces
--   `Pool URL` - can be any url, not used by the client.
-Example: `stratum+tcp://p2p.antpool.com:3333`
+-   `Pool URL` - `pplns.toncoinpool.io:443/stratum` or it can be any other url since it is not used by the client
 -   `Extra config arguments` - the most important field with client configuration:

     -   `TONPOOL_BIN` - one of: